jdbedics/clu-msclin-thesis-handbook/docs/02-committee.md

 **2. Foot-in-the-Door**

 Students first introduce themselves to faculty through email.  **Do not ask them to join your committee** in the first email.
 Instead, ask them if they have time to answer questions about your project.
 If they don't have time or incentive to do this then they will not be willing to be on your committee.
-The foot-in-the-door strategy also allows students to gain feedback from the person even if they are not willing to be on students' committee.
+The foot-in-the-door strategy also allows students to get feedback from the person even if they are not willing to be on students' committee.

 Here is a properly formatted and professional email using the foot-in-the-door strategy: